Administration (ADMN) 233

-When you complete this course, you should be able to
+When you complete this course, you will be able to

-- write correspondence for a business reader by keeping in mind your institution’s needs.
+- write correspondence for a business reader by keeping in mind your organization’s needs.

 - apply a systematic process to plan, organize, and revise business messages.

-- write routine messages that answer a reader's specific needs and that conform to established rules of writing.
-Such messages include e-mail messages, memos, and faxes.
+- write routine messages that answer a reader's needs and conform to rules of writing.

-- write more demanding messages such as routine letters and goodwill messages, persuasive and sales messages, and negative (bad news) messages.
+- write more demanding messages, such as goodwill messages, persuasive messages, and bad news messages.

-- plan and prepare to write complex messages such as business reports and proposals and formal reports.
+- plan and prepare to write complex messages, such as business reports and proposals.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.